 One of our main objectives at the National Stuttering Association is to provide support and educational resources about stuttering to pediatricians and family physicians.
 These medical professionals are in a unique position to provide accurate information to parents of children who stutter, as they are often the first professionals that parents turn to when they notice disfluencies in their child’s speech.
-With the correct information and a basic understanding of childhood stuttering, pediatricians and family physicians can assist parents in making the appropriate choices related to pursuing a speech evaluation with a speech-language pathologist.
+With the correct information and a basic understanding of childhood stuttering, pediatricians and family physicians can assist parents in making the appropriate choices related to pursuing a speech evaluation with a qualified speech-language pathologist.

-We invite parents and pediatricians to click and read our FREE NSA brochure, ‘Childhood Stuttering: Pediatricians and Family Physicians‘ in its entirety and to get ordering information.
-You can also get more information about childhood stuttering by clicking on NSA Resources, by calling us at 800-937-8888, or by emailing Family Programs Director Stephanie Coppen at SCoppen@WeStutter.org.
+We invite parents and pediatricians to click and read our FREE NSA brochure, Childhood Stuttering: Pediatricians and Family Physicians in its entirety.
+You can also get more information about childhood stuttering by clicking on NSA Resources, by calling us at (800) We Stutter (937-8888), or by emailing Family Programs Director Stephanie Coppen at SCoppen@WeStutter.org.